horaciovelvetine/sell_your_soul/README.md

 ## Why this exists

-This project was built to learn the Sinatra framework, and get better aquainted with both Active Record & a M.V.C. style of building an application.
+This project was built to learn the Sinatra framework, and get better aquainted with both Active Record & a M.V.C. architecture of building an application.
 This was build on the back of the Corneal gem, which you can find here (https://thebrianemory.github.io/corneal/).
 I've even heard rumors of an updated one built by the new Flatiron staff.

 ## How this exists